 Louise here...
-I love history and seeing an article about the checklist being born sparked my interests.
+I love history and seeing an article about the checklist being born sparked my interest.

 The checklist is one used during WWII for the B-17 “Flying Fortress” Bomber and the creation of the pre-flight checklist.

 It was determined that the plane was rather complex to fly and one suggestion was the use of a pre-flight checklist to make sure flight standard operating procedures were followed to improve safety and avoid accidents caused by pilot error.

-The tragic thing is it’s often the “stupid” simple stuff that gets people killed but by implementing the checklists ensuring all the basic tasks were identified to fly the plane successfully.
+The tragic thing is it’s often the “stupid” simple stuff that gets people killed but implementing the checklists ensures all the basic tasks were identified to fly the plane successfully.
 They flew many hours without incident proving they were safe, and eventually, nearly 13,000 were built.

 Thanks to a “very” simple checklist wartime history were made...
 The pre-flight checklist